sjanhunen/dokimazo/papers/one-question.rst

    David, despite his many failure, was seeking God from the heart.
 He didn't run from the conviction of sin, he embraced it.
 His heart was broken, not hardened.
 He desired what only God can give, a clean heart filled with His spirit.

+When we looked at the words heart and soul, we saw that in the Hebrew Old Testament, the book of Psalms had more references to *heart* than any other book.

 No study of the heart would be complete without considering the example of someone who was called out in the Bible as being a "man after God's own heart."
 This is none other than David.
 Why did David get this title?

 It was in Saul's disobedience that the Lord said he would seek out a king that was after His own heart.
 In other words, Samuel is saying to Saul that you don't really get it.
 Your heart is not where it needs to be when it comes to obeying the Lord.
 Saul just didn't get what obeying the Lord was about.
 Externally, he had a lot going for him.
 But he was disobedient to the Lord.
 I believe he was disobedient because he didn't "get it" in his heart.
 And so the Lord ultimately replaced him with David as king.